pffy/clockmath/README.md

 In the next section, we discuss how innovation in timekeeping gives us more time to focus on other things.

-## 35.3 Clock Basics
+# 35.3 Clock Basics

 [![Hung Up](https://i.ytimg.com/vi/20OGm_-RebE/mqdefault.jpg)](https://www.youtube.com/watch?v=20OGm_-RebE "Hung Up")
 <br/>**MUSIC 🎵: Hung Up - Madonna**

-Clock time is a tool that helps us keep track of another tool called time (as discussed in 35.1 Time Basics).
+Clock time is a tool that helps us keep track of another tool called time (as discussed in earlier in [35.1 Time Basics]($351-time-basics)).
 Clock time is often represented by a symbol (e.g., 6:30 AM, 13:15) that refers to an event-based time.

 If we simply look at clock time as "something" we should know, then we may not completely understand what the symbols represent.